RiccardoCossu99/SQL_DataAnalytics_Project1/README.md

 # SQL_DataAnalytics_Project1

 A comprehensive collection of SQL scripts for data exploration, analytics, and reporting.
+These scripts cover a variety of analyses, including database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation, and more.
+This repository contains SQL queries designed to help data analysts and BI professionals quickly explore, segment, and analyze data within a relational database.
+Each script focuses on a specific analytical theme and demonstrates best practices for writing effective SQL queries.